-Borrowers can refinance both federal and private student loans.
-The loan must be in repayment on good terms and cannot be in a grace period, forbearance, or deferment in order to qualify for student loan refinancing with MEFA.
-There are no application fees, origination fees, or prepayment penalties on MEFA student loans.
+Borrowers can refinance both federal loans and private student loans, but the loan must be in repayment and on good terms; it cannot be in a grace period, forbearance, or deferment in order to qualify.

 Once all of that has been processed, you can choose either a fixed interest rate or a variable interest rate.
 Then, the loan process is complete and the payment can be disbursed.

-What Are the Costs and Negatives of MEFA?
+What are the downsides of refinancing through MEFA?

 MEFA only offers loans with a 15-year term.
 It also doesn’t offer benefits like deferment and forbearance to borrowers who lose their jobs or face other types of financial hardship.

 Some borrowers may have trouble qualifying to refinance their student loans because their income is too low, their debt-to-income ratio is too high, or they don’t have enough credit history yet.
 In those cases, the borrower can ask someone to serve as a cosigner for the loan.

 No cosigner release